Douglas County Emergency Rent & Utility Assistance Program

 You may be eligible for DC ERAP if the following apply:

-• You or someone in your household has suffered a financial hardship due to COVID-19
+- You or someone in your household has suffered a financial hardship related to COVID19 and/or since March 2020.

 Eligibility does not guarantee funding.
 Applications will be assessed and prioritized based on household needs and funds available.